Entropy-Wasserstein regularization, defective local concentration and a cutoff criterion beyond non-negative curvature: Introduction

 Having non-negative curvature is, however, a restrictive condition for a Markov chain, and the main motivation of this work is to investigate whether it is possible to relax Ollivier's condition \eqref{eq:p-coarse-ricci-geq-K} while still deriving analogous consequences.
 In particular, our focus in this work is on Markov chains satisfying Assumption \ref{ass:weak-curv-wp} below: this assumption was also briefly discussed in Ollivier's paper \cite{oll-2009}, where it was referred to as ``positive curvature up to $M$''.
 While the motivation in \cite{oll-2009} was topological, i.e., to turn positive curvature into an \emph{open} property, in his subsequent survey Ollivier explicitly raised the question of understanding which consequences of \eqref{eq:p-coarse-ricci-geq-K} extend to the more general setting of \eqref{eq:weak-corse-ricci-curvature} below, see \cite[Problem O]{oll-2010}. \begin{assumption} There exist constants $K\in [0,1],M \ge 0$ and $p\ge 1$ such that for all $x,y\in \Omega$

 \end{assumption} \begin{remark} As for the coarse Ricci curvature, it is not difficult to check that the above implies in fact that for all $\mu,\nu \in \pp_p\tond*{\Omega}$ and $N\ge 0$

-where we interpret $\frac{1-K^N}{1-K} = N$ if $K=1$. \end{remark} While for the Langevin dynamics and the Proximal Sampler non-negative curvature was intimately related to the log-concavity of $\pi$, it turns out that the condition naturally corresponding to \eqref{eq:weak-corse-ricci-curvature} is the following perturbative one. \begin{assumption} The potential $U$ decomposes as $ U = V+H$ where $V,H\in C^2(\R^d)$ are such that for some constants $\alpha, L \ge 0$ we have $\hess V \succcurlyeq \alpha I_d$ and $\abs*{\nabla H} \le L$. \end{assumption} In order to work with the Euler--Maruyama discretization \eqref{eq:LMC} we also consider the following Assumption for simplicity, which becomes only qualitative in the limit as $h\to 0$ (i.e. $\beta$ does not enter in the quantitative bounds for the Langevin dynamics \eqref{eq:LD}). \begin{assumption} There exists a constant $\beta>0$ such that $\hess V \preccurlyeq \beta I_d$. \end{assumption} As promised, in the next lemma we discuss the validity of \eqref{eq:weak-corse-ricci-curvature} under the above assumptions. \begin{lemma} Under Assumption \ref{ass:log-lip-pert-log-conc}, for $p\ge 1$ and $\mu,\nu \in \pp_p\tond*{\R^d}$ the following hold. \begin{enumerate} \item If additionally Assumption \ref{ass:log-lip-potential} holds and $h\le \frac1\beta$, then for the LMC transition kernel
+where we interpret $\frac{1-K^N}{1-K} = N$ if $K=1$. \end{remark} While for the Langevin dynamics and the Proximal Sampler non-negative curvature was intimately related to the log-concavity of $\pi$, it turns out that the condition naturally corresponding to \eqref{eq:weak-corse-ricci-curvature} is the following perturbative one. \begin{assumption} The potential $U$ decomposes as $ U = V+H$ where $V,H\in C^2(\R^d)$ are such that for some constants $\alpha, L \ge 0$ we have $\hess V \succcurlyeq \alpha I_d$ and $\abs*{\nabla H} \le L$. \end{assumption} The family of distributions satisfying Assumption \ref{ass:log-lip-pert-log-conc} is considerably larger than the one of log-concave measures.
+For example, it includes: (i) potentials $U\in C^2(\R^d)$ whose Hessian $\hess U(x)$ is positive definite only outside of a bounded subset of $\R^d$, and (ii) convolutions of bounded support distributions with a Gaussian measure (cf. the arXiv version of \cite{bri-ped-2024}).

+In order to work with the Euler--Maruyama discretization \eqref{eq:LMC} we also consider the following Assumption for simplicity, which becomes only qualitative in the limit as the step size $h\to 0$ (i.e. $\beta$ does not enter in the quantitative bounds for the Langevin dynamics \eqref{eq:LD}). \begin{assumption} There exists a constant $\beta>0$ such that $\hess V \preccurlyeq \beta I_d$. \end{assumption} As promised, in the next lemma we discuss the validity of \eqref{eq:weak-corse-ricci-curvature} under the above assumptions. \begin{lemma} Under Assumption \ref{ass:log-lip-pert-log-conc}, for $p\ge 1$ and $\mu,\nu \in \pp_p\tond*{\R^d}$ the following hold. \begin{enumerate} \item If additionally Assumption \ref{ass:log-lip-potential} holds and $h\le \frac1\beta$, then for the LMC transition kernel

 \item For the Proximal Sampler kernel

 \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate} \item It suffices to observe that if $h\le \frac1\beta$

 where the last line uses the well-known contractivity of gradient descent for strongly convex functionals and small enough step-size, cf. e.g. \cite[Lemma 2.2]{alt-tal-2022}. \item The forward step is clearly non-negatively curved, i.e. \eqref{eq:p-coarse-ricci-geq-K} holds with $K=1$ for $\gausem{h}$.
 For the backward step, fix $y_1,y_2 \in \R^d$ and consider the probability density